NickTheFreak97/swift-ui-autograph/README.md

 ## Usage
 It accepts a [Binding](https://developer.apple.com/documentation/swiftui/binding) to list of strokes represented as ```[[CGPoint]]``` for storing the strokes.
+The points are in normalized form allowing for projection onto arbitrary canvas sizes.

 For example if using a [SwiftData](https://developer.apple.com/documentation/swiftdata) backed model
 ```